 If, in the normal round of admissions to the reception class, you have named (a) school(s) outside Croydon, you must check the relevant local authority’s arrangements to be placed onto their waiting list.

 Parents who receive an offer at their first preference school can only make requests for their child to be added to the waiting list for lower preference schools in exceptional circumstances.
-Any change in circumstances will need to be supported with relevant evidence.
+Any change in circumstances must be supported with relevant evidence.